trhacknon/Discord-Webhook-Protector/README.md

 {
-  "webhook": "https://discord.com/api/webhooks/0123456789/abcdefghijklmnopqrstuvwxyz", //your discord webhook "pass32": "K4ZVUQTSIRMDOWKRGU2WQQTZJM======" /*a key encoded in base32, use the keyGen in ./test or see https://github.com/bellstrand/totp-generator#how-to-use for more*/, "ratelimitOnOff": true, //if you want it to ratelimit unauthorized requests or not "rateLimitTimeout": 30000, //amount of milliseconds an ip gets ratelimited (Default: 30000 --> 30 seconds) "port": 3000 //port
+  "webhook": "https://discord.com/api/webhooks/0123456789/abcdefghijklmnopqrstuvwxyz", //your discord webhook "pass32": "K4ZVUQTSIRMDOWKRGU2WQQTZJM======" /*a key encoded in base32, use the keyGen in ./test or see https://github.com/bellstrand/totp-generator#how-to-use for more*/, "ratelimit": true, //if you want it to ratelimit unauthorized requests or not "rateLimitTimeout": 30000, //amount of milliseconds an ip gets ratelimited (Default: 30000 --> 30 seconds) "port": 3000 //port
 }